 The Institute is an individual professional membership body with its own code of practice.
 It constitutes a move into the centre ground between the interests of employer and employee.
 As such, it is able to undertake research in a purely objective way.
 Neither does it reflect any political agenda nor the interests of private enterprise against the state.
 It does, however, espouse a fundamental ethical stance concerning the way employees should be treated and against practices such as the grey economy, child labour, modern slavery, third-world corruption and misuse of powers.

 The institute seeks to promote the use of HR-related standards across the business community worldwide.
 We were established by the Federation of International Employers (FedEE) and brings into the field of ethics and standards what FedEE does so well in the field of employment law.

-Consultation Period – September 17th to November 30th 2018: Please give us your views about our Draft Employment Standards Code
+Please give us your views about our Draft Employment Standards Code, thank you.

 Selected corporate governance and ethical Codes